nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_qsg.rst

 To program the samples, complete the following steps:

-1. In VS Code, open the :guilabel:`nRF Connect` extension by clicking its icon or pressing ``Ctrl`` + ``Alt`` + ``N``.
-#.
-Add the network coordinator application:

-   a.
-In the :guilabel:`Welcome panel` or on the :guilabel:`Welcome` page, click :guilabel:`Add an existing application`.
-   #.
-Navigate to the Zigbee network coordinator sample, located in the :file:`nrf/samples/zigbee/network_coordinator` directory.
-   #.
-Click :guilabel:`Select folder` to select the sample's folder.
-      A new application is automatically added in the :guilabel:`Applications` panel.
-   #.
-If needed, click :guilabel:`Yes` when prompted if you trust the authors of the files.

-#.
-Generate the network coordinator application:

-   a.
-In the :guilabel:`Applications` panel, click the :guilabel:`No build configuration.
-Click to create one` button.
-   #.
-In the configuration options on the :guilabel:`Add Build Configuration` screen, select the board onto which you want to program the sample.
+.. |sample_path_vsc| replace:: :file:`nrf/samples/zigbee/network_coordinator`

-      See the `Requirements`_ section for the list of available build target names.
+.. |vsc_sample_board_target_line| replace:: see the `Requirements`_ section for the list of available build target names.
    For the purpose of this quick start guide, leave the default values for other options.

-   #.
-Click :guilabel:`Build Configuration`.
-      When the process completes, a network coordinator build configuration appears under the :guilabel:`Applications` panel.
+.. include:: /includes/vsc_build_and_run.txt

 #.
 Program the application to the board: